haimcqueen/grandma_simulation/README.md

 Starting from photographs of a living space, we create an explorable 3D environment to examine how everyday objects and layouts affect movement and safety.
 The prototype demonstrates scenarios such as potential fall risks, using simulated interactions to illustrate hazards and present prevention recommendations informed by NIH and CDC guidance.

+**We used World Labs’ Marble via Mint to generate photo-guided 3D environments as Gaussian splats with matching collision meshes, and Tripo to create objects for household hazard scenarios.
+These assets come together in Three.js with navigation and interactive characters.**

 Thanks to **Founders Inc., Mint, Tripo, World Labs, and Convex** for supporting the event.

 **[Presentation slides](https://canva.link/7pzzwal00fv0sf8)**